Boris Nemtsov Square, Prague: International acclaim

+Memorial site to Alexei Navalny

+Following the death of the leading Russian opposition politician Alexei Navalny in February 2024, a memorial site was created here to honour his memory.
+Hundreds of people gathered here, bringing flowers, candles and banners with slogans such as Putin killed Navalny, It was murder and We will not forget and we will not forgive.

 Boris Nemtsov Squares elsewhere

 In Washington, D.C., USA, a section of the street in front of the Russian embassy has been named Boris Nemtsov Plaza since 2018.
 Boris Nemtsov Square is also located in Vilnius, Lithuania, and a park near the Russian embassy in Kyiv was renamed after Nemtsov.

 Anna Politkovskaya promenade

 In addition to Boris Nemtsov, another prominent Russian personality - Anna Politkovskaya, a journalist for the opposition newspaper Novaya Gazeta who covered, among other things, Russia's military involvement in Chechnya and who was assassinated in 2006 - was added to the Prague local directory on February 27, 2020.

 "The murders of Politkovskaya and Nemstov demonstrated an inexorable process of the centralization of power in the Kremlin, the repression of human rights and independent journalism, and the use of regime propaganda to demonize all opponents and to whip up nationalist hatred", said National Endowment for Democracy President Carl Gershman.

 Prague has joined the list of cities honoring the name of Politkovskaya - there is also Politkovskaya Street in Tbilisi, Rue Anna Politkovskaia in Toulouse, Place Anna Politkovskaïa – located in the Paris suburb of Montreuil and in the Villa Doria Pamphilj park in Rome, a small square was named after the Russian journalist in 2007.
 The hall for press conferences in the European Parliament is named after Anna Politkovskaya.

 The promenade by the Governor's Summer Palace in Stromovka, near the newly renamed Nemtsov Square, is named after her.
 "It's a good step, very human and generous," said Vitaly Yaroshevsky, a former associate of the murdered journalist and deputy editor-in-chief of Novaya Gazeta, who came to see the opening of the new promenade.